serge-sans-paille/pythran-stories/content/2018-01-29-shrink-binary-size.rst

 Testbed
 =======

-So the question was: do Pythran-generated binaries use more disk space than Cython generated binaries?
+So the question was: do Pythran-generated binaries use more disk space than Cython ones?

 I first pick a few Cython files from the Scipy code base.
 Those are files that can easily be converted back to Python so that Pythran can process them (remember, Pythran only processes pure Python code).